-As of December 31, 2017, we had 12 female senior executive officers, representing 17.4 per cent of our senior executive officers.
+As of December 31, 2018, the Company had 12 female senior executive officers, representing 19 per cent of our senior executive officers.
+Appointments to the executive level are determined on merit, performance, expertise and experience of the individual.
 We voluntarily make public disclosure of information on gender diversity within the organization in our Sustainability Report, which is available on our website (www.ATCO.com).

-GOCOM reviews the size and composition of the Board from time to time.
-This committee, along with our Board Chair, considers potential candidates who have competencies believed to complement the Board or senior management.
+GOCOM reviews the size and composition of the Board from time to time and evaluates the need for change to Board and committee composition based on an analysis of the skills, expertise and industry experience that align with the Company's strategic objectives.
+Along with our Board Chair, GOCOM considers potential candidates who have competencies believed to complement the Board or senior management.